ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/1-intro/_index.md

 {{% /notice %}}

 {{% notice info %}}
-Wherever you see the placeholder **{{< param "secret_password" >}}** in the following pages, use instead the specific password provided to you on the lab page.
 In general, whenever you need a password, even without the placeholder explicitly written, it's the same one.
 {{% /notice %}}

 ## Working the Lab